What is laryngitis?

 Most adults develop laryngitis every couple of years, and some people are more prone to suffering from this condition than others.

-For the majority of people, laryngitis is a temporary condition which improves by itself within a couple of weeks.
+For the majority of people, it is a temporary condition which improves by itself within a couple of weeks.
 This is known as acute laryngitis.
 If the symptoms last longer than three weeks, this is considered to be chronic laryngitis[1].

 Resources